guylamar2006/SteamNix/README.md

 # Headless Install of https://fitgirl-repacks.site via Docker/Podman

-Place all of Fitgirl bins and setup.exe in fgextract folder and run ./fgextract.sh
+* Place all of Fitgirl bins and setup.exe in fgextract folder and run ./fgextract.sh
+* Use btop to check when done, when QuickSFV.exe is run, its safe to exit the container.
+* In the future a kill command will be added to the script.

 # Installing Epic Games
 SSH into PC and run: